 I attended my first ever protest last night.

 Having witnessed the horrifically graphic visuals of Alton Sterling—a man from Baton Rouge, Louisiana, who was selling CDs in his regular spot (to support his family, his young black family) a few minutes prior to being gunned down—laying on the ground, hands by his side, with two police officers sitting on top of him before letting off six shots inside of him—I couldn't sit at home and do nothing when there was a call for a "peaceful protest" in London.
 Philando Castile from Minnesota, too: shot through his car window as he drew for his driving license, with his girlfriend's 4-year-old daughter sitting in the back seat.
 These two murders hit me like a tonne of bricks.
 When Mark Duggan was shot dead by police in North London in 2011, I let the protests slide and I've always regretted it.
-I wanted to take part, I really did, but something told me to stay inside.
+Never again, though.
+Never again.

 Although those events eventually turned into one of the biggest, most expansive riots the UK's ever seen (taking place over several nights across several cities), it was necessary for the authorities to understand that shooting an innocent black man dead will never again be tolerated.
 Being a young black man myself—one familiar with the background of Duggan—I felt helpless, almost to a point where I felt ashamed for not doing or saying anything but RT the odd home truth on Twitter.
 And that's to say nothing of the less-publicised murders and assaults of other black people (i.e. Sarah Reed, Julian Cole, Sheku Bayoh and the rest) who have felt the wrath of police here in the UK.